 Image 2 -Neglected Osteosarcoma of Upper End of Femur – Clinical Photograph

-The picture shows swollen thigh of a 14 years old boy who had osteosarcoma of upper end of femur.
+The picture shows swollen thigh of a 14 years old boy who had osteosarcoma of the upper end of the femur.
 By the time he presented to us, the disease had already progressed and lesion grew quite big.

-The picture also shows a constriction mark that resulted from earlier bandage that has been put as a part of treatment by a local osteopath.
+The picture also shows a constriction mark that resulted from an earlier bandage that has been put as a part of treatment by a local osteopath.